docsifyjs/docsify/docs/write-a-plugin.md

 ### beforeEach()

-Invoked on each page load before new markdown is transformed to HTML
+Invoked on each page load before new markdown is transformed to HTML.

 ```js
 hook.beforeEach(function (markdown) {